 If you wish to review and control the actions we take during our AWS infrastructure scan, you can download and use our provided Python script instead of creating an IAM user.
 In this scenario, your IAM credentials will never be passed to Lucidchart, and you can review both the code that will run in your environment and the resulting metadata before uploading the metadata to Lucidchart.

 Safe Storage of Documents

 Lucidchart stores the AWS imported documents and metadata using industry standard protections for confidential data.
 Imported AWS data is embedded as part of the Lucidchart document, so you can control access to the imported data using Lucidchart’s standard sharing permissions.
-For additional information regarding how we protect your documents, please refer to our Content Security page and our Security Whitepaper.
+For additional information regarding how we protect your documents, please refer to our Content Security page or contact our sales team.

 No Storage of Access Keys

 Lucidchart will not store your AWS IAM credentials after performing the initial scan of your AWS infrastructure.
 Your credentials will be transferred to our servers using standard encryption methods.
 Clients may negotiate encryption protocols up to AES-256.